CPS Departmental Travel Grant

 Application Process & Deadlines

-The CPS Travel Grant Application Form must be completed and a copy of the student’s one-page conference abstract or details of the school/workshop attached.
+The CPS Travel Grant Application Form (NEW!!) must be completed with appropriate details.
 The conference/workshop MUST be relevant to your current degree program as well as bring scientific value to your research studies.
-The form must be signed in ink by both the student and the supervisor before being submitted in hard copy to the Manager, Finance and Operations.
 Results of the application will be sent via e-mail to the student.
+If you have any question about the application form/process, contact Michelle Bae at email@example.com.

 All applications must be submitted at least 1 month in advance of the intended travel.
 Travel must be completed within six (6) months of the submission.